jtippett/jjfs/docs/user-guide.md

 ### Workflow 5: Development Workflow

-**Use case:** Test code in one location while keeping stable version in another.
+**Use case:** Test code in one location while keeping a stable version in another.

 ```bash
 jjfs init my-project